coozoo/cactiJMXmonitor/README.md

   Monitoring of 4 java instances (4 parallel executions of script) will take about 10-15 seconds in case if everything fine.

-  Sometimes Java can be slow when leaking or some problems and jmx answer the same can be slow.
+  Sometimes Java can be slow when leaking memory or some problems and jmx answer can be slow as well.
 As result in case of one minute polling this script can finish by timeout and you will get empty results.

   But in most cases it will work fine.